cedudley18/dataviz_finaltopic/updates.md

 # April 13 beginning of class

   I turned my shiny into a shiny Plotly where you can hover over the data points.

+# April 18 beginning of class

+  I have a good template for a shiny dashboard and fixed my plotly so you only have one variable labeled.